Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Distribution shifts in real-world healthcare applications

-We first show that the shift between the source and the target data affects all relationships in the causal graph.
-To this end, we draw a simplified causal graph of the dermatology task at hand, similar in spirit to the anti-causal prediction task discussed in Section \ref{sec:limitations}, but with added metadata.
-In the source data, we can divide the metadata in multiple variables: demographics $A$, co-morbidities/medical history $M$ and symptoms $X_s$.
-Each of these plays a different role in the causal graph (see Figure~\ref{fig:derm_shift}(a)), with the graph itself becoming more complex.
-We however note that we omit unobservable variables such as environmental factors that could affect the skin or co-morbidities and medical history that are not recorded in the data.
+We consider how the fairness properties of a model trained in this setting transfer to a target dataset, unobserved at model development time, consisting of 1,843 labelled teledermatology cases from Colombia.
+In the Supplement, we consider transfer to a second target from skin cancer clinics in Australia, as well as the properties of a model jointly trained on the source and the second target, and deployed on the first target data.
+The model we consider is a ResNet architecture, as in \citep{Liu2020-qr,Roy2021-xp}.

+We assess model performance and fairness across 10 replicates of the model on the source and on the target (Fig.~\ref{fig:no_transfer}).
+On the source data, the model performs similarly across all subgroups and could reasonably be assessed as `fair'.
+However, the maximum gap between age groups increases starkly on the target (from $1.05\%$ to $12.86\%$).

+To understand the failure of fairness transfer in this context, we investigate the structure of the shift by referring to Algorithm~\ref{alg}.
+We begin by drawing a simplified causal graph $\mathcal{G}$ of the dermatology task at hand (Fig.\ref{fig:derm_shift2}(a)).
+We consider this an anti-causal learning task \cite{scholkopf2012on}, in which the skin condition label $Y$ is a cause of the input image $X$, and consider demographic information $A$ to be a causal parent of both $X$ and $Y$.
+We omit variables that are unobserved in either the source or target data. \footnote{The metadata available in the source data includes co-morbidities/medical history and symptoms, but these are absent in the target datasets.}

-We first note that the metadata available in the source data is more comprehensive than the data available in the target data, with only age and sex\footnote{Sex is mainly recorded by clinicians, with a small set of the source data containing self-reported sex.} being common to both.
-These features have different distributions across the two datasets (see Figure~\ref{fig:derm_shift}(b)), with the population in the source data being typically younger (median age: 40 years old, 25$\%$ quantile: 27, 75$\%$ quantile: 54) than in the target data (median age: 58 years old, 25$\%$ quantile: 44, 75$\%$ quantile: 70).
-The source distribution also includes more female patients than the target data (62$\%$, compared to 47$\%$).
-Other demographics and its proxies (e.g. pregnancy status, ethnicity, skin type), as well as $M$ and $X_s$ are absent from the target data.
-We therefore see direct effects of $S$ on $M, X_s$ and $A$, and add these relationships to the causal graph (Figure~\ref{fig:derm_shift}a, in purple).
+We now test whether the shift $S$ has direct effects on $A$, $Y$, or $X$.
+Overall, we find that the shift is compound, and affects all three aspects of the data distribution.
+We begin with $A$, which comprises age and sex.\footnote{Sex is mainly recorded by clinicians in the source.
+Sex is self-reported in the target.} Because $A$ has no causal parents in our graph (besides, potentially, $S$) we directly assess differences in age and sex across environments using classical tests.
+Age has a different distribution across the two datasets (see Fig.~\ref{fig:derm_shift2}(b)), with the population in the source data being typically younger (median: 40 years old, 25$\%$ quantile: 27, 75$\%$ quantile: 54) than in the target data (median: 44 years old, 25$\%$ quantile: 30, 75$\%$ quantile: 59).
+Sex distributions are well matched across the source and target.
+These results suggest a direct effect of $S$ on $A$, and we add this relationship to the causal graph (Fig.~\ref{fig:derm_shift2}(a), in purple).